adrienckr/swinIR-SR/README.md

 You will get an enhanced quality of your image by increasing the resolution of the image with MMagic's SwinIR Image Super-Resolution model! 📷✨

-Make sure to provide the correct paths for your input and output images to enjoy beautifully denoised results. 🧼🌈
+Make sure to provide the correct paths for your input and output images to enjoy upscaled images. 🧼🌈